 As for the farm, it’s moved back to where I started–with a biodynamic approach.
 All herbs, greens and herbal teas, wildcrafted or cultivated, are Certified Naturally Grown (CNG), which is a non-government, non-profit alternative to the USDA organic certification.
 In addition to meeting all the standards for CNG, the approaches here follow biodynamic principles (I am a member of the US Biodynamic Association) which emphasize working with nature on many levels.

 What is more holistic and sustainable than following the patterns of nature?
 Sometimes weeds are actually beneficial plants that are naturalized.
+For this reason, it should be opted to use natural remedies to cure any health discomfort, several providers like the journalofnaturalmedicine.com offer the ease to use alternative health products that will 100% contribute to someone’s health.
 Understanding that farms are natural systems and working with those systems–and within them–is good for both the environment and for human health–and human spirit.

 For more on the herbs, please visit Simpleherbals.com.
 For more on biodynamic approaches, please visit the association’s url listed above.